Gunna (rapper)

-Sergio Giavanni Kitchens (born June 14, 1993), known professionally as Gunna, is an American rapper, singer, songwriter and record producer.
+Sergio Giavanni Kitchens (born June 14, 1993), known professionally as Gunna, is an American rapper, singer, songwriter, and record producer.
 He signed with Young Thug's YSL Records, an imprint of 300 Entertainment in 2016, and rose to fame with his third mixtape, Drip Season 3 (2018).
 It moderately entered the Billboard 200, while his collaborative mixtape with fellow Georgia rapper Lil Baby, Drip Harder (2018), peaked at number four on the chart.
 Its lead single, "Drip Too Hard" peaked at number four on the Billboard Hot 100, received diamond certification by the Recording Industry Association of America (RIAA), and was nominated for Best Rap/Sung Performance at the 62nd Annual Grammy Awards.

 His debut studio album, Drip or Drown 2 (2019) peaked at number three on the Billboard 200, while his second, Wunna (2020) debuted atop the chart.
 His 2020 single, "Lemonade" (with Internet Money and Don Toliver featuring Nav) peaked at number six on the Billboard Hot 100.
 His third album, DS4Ever (2022), became his second consecutive number-one album, while his fourth, A Gift & a Curse (2023) peaked at number three and spawned his second top ten single, "FukUMean".
 His fifth album, One of Wun (2024) peaked at number two on the Billboard 200 and was supported by the top 30 track "One of Wun".
 His sixth album, The Last Wun (2025) peaked at number three on the Billboard 200 and was supported by the top 50 track "Just Say Dat".
 The Last Wun is Gunna's last release through YSL/300.

 On May 11, 2022, Gunna was arrested two days after alleged co-conspirator Young Thug in a 56-count RICO indictment against the YSL record label.
 On December 14, 2022, Gunna took a plea deal and was released from prison.

 Early life

-Gunna was born in College Park, Georgia.
+Gunna was born on June 14, 1993, in College Park, Georgia.
 He was raised by his mother and has four older brothers.
 He started making music at age fifteen.
 He grew up listening to Cam'ron, Chingy and Outkast, among others.
 Gunna attended North Springs Charter School of Arts and Sciences, Banneker High School, Langston Hughes High School, and Creekside High School (Georgia).
 In 2013, Gunna released the mixtape Hard Body under the name Yung Serg.